The Advocacy Center is the new home of Charlotte Center for Legal Advocacy.

-The end result will be an efficient and professional one-stop legal aid center for those in need to access a full range of legal support to meet basic needs around safety, security, stability and health.
+The end result is an efficient and professional one-stop legal aid center for those in need to access a full range of legal support to meet basic needs around safety, security, stability and health.

-Demand for our services has grown steadily since 2000, especially in 2020 as COVID-19 disproportionately impacted those living on economic and health margins, hitting people of color the hardest.
-We have risen to meet the challenge of a growing population with urgent and emerging needs, but our impact is limited by physical space.
-Currently we must rent additional space to accommodate existing staff.
+Demand for our services has grown steadily since 2000, especially in the past few years as COVID-19 disproportionately impacted those living on economic and health margins, hitting people of color the hardest.
+We have risen to meet the challenge of a growing population with urgent and emerging needs, but our impact was limited by physical space.

 How is the new space different?

-Our new building will allow for staff and volunteers to grow and respond quickly to the changing needs of the community and support a long-range organizational vision to close the “justice gap” in Charlotte.
+Our new building allows staff and volunteers to grow and respond quickly to the changing needs of the community and support a long-range organizational vision to close the “justice gap” in Charlotte.
 The 30,000-square-foot Albemarle Road facility is centrally located for clients, volunteers and staff, with ample public transportation access and more than 100 parking spaces.

 A dignified, safe and confidential place for clients to meet with their legal team